curv3d/curv/docs/language/Functions.md

 Predicates are used in the argument to filter, in parameter and argument assertions.

-A type predicate defines a set of values that support some set of operations.
-In OpenSCAD, idioms like `abs(X)==undef` are used to test if X is a number, but that won't work in TeaCAD due to strict argument checking.
-So we provide type predicates instead, and you use `is_num(X)` to test if X is a number.

-TeaCAD has 7 basic data types, which partition the set of all values.
+Curv has 8 basic value types, which partition the set of all values.
-Here are the 7 corresponding type predicates:
+Here are the 8 corresponding type predicates:
 * is_null
 * is_bool
 * is_num
 * is_str
 * is_list(type=is_any,len=null)
-* is_fun -- all values that can be called using function call notation.
-* is_obj -- all values with name/value attributes accessed using `.` notation.
+* is_fun
+* is_record
+* is_module

+These 8 predicates partition the value space, like the Scheme type predicates do.
+They don't all correspond precisely to a set of operations.

+I've also written: a type predicate defines a set of values that support some set of operations.
+But I haven't defined type predicates that work this way.
+For example: Functions and Modules are both callable using function call notation.
+So Module should be a subtype of Function.
+Records and Modules both support dot notation.
+So there should be a predicate for values that support dot notation (I guess; when would you use that?).

 Some other possible type predicates:
 * is_int